Paracetopsis: Description

 P. atahualpa has shorter pelvic fins and is darker in colour than P. bleekeri.
 P. atahualpa has a maxillary barbel with a distinctly dark base instead of a pale base and a distinct notch behind the head that is not present in P. esmeraldas.
 Both P. atahualpa and P. esmeraldas have a distinct patch of pigment on the operculum not present in P. bleekeri.
+The maximum standard lengths of these catfishes varies from 18.8 cm, on P. esmereldas, to 24.2 cm in the other two species.